acaine03/quizzes/quiz1.md

 4. What's a *linter*❓What is it good for?

-5. What might an `SyntaxError` mean?
+5. What might a `SyntaxError` mean?

 6. What ES6 keywords do we use to _declare variables?_